LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[WindowsCopyFilePathWithoutQuotes]] - No Title
 - [[WORK-CULTURE-MEDIEVAL-STONAGE-NOW]] - How our work culture has shifted compared to medieval times
 - [[WORK-WEEK-A]] - No Title
+- [[Working-40-hours-a-week-feels-so-good-Apple-Watch]] - Working 40 hours a week feels so good.

 #excludeFromGraph (to filter out write -tag:)